-And if you like, you could have your first snack at the guest houses at the station, or just sit next to the lake and immerse yourself in the beauty.
+And if you like, you could have your first snack at the guest houses at the station or sit next to the lake and immerse yourself in the beauty.

-I was very lucky with the weather – the view on a clear day is probably one of the best views you can get.
+I was fortunate with the weather – the view on a clear day is probably one of the best views you can get.

 Though the refuge was closed, there was a surprising amount of people on Sassal Masone, and many (mostly Swiss) seemed to know that this was THE place to rest and soak in the views.

 Plan in enough time for a break.
-If I could turn back the hands of time, I would have planned in more time for here.
+If I could turn back the hands of time, I would have planned more time for here.

+You could end your day and take the train to get back to the hotel.
 Depending on your speed, you most likely still have time for one more activity that day.
 I recommend adding the following place to your itinerary – Cavaglia Glacier Garden.

 Cavaglia Glacier Garden

 If you want to visit the Cavaglia Glacier Garden you can either get there from Alp Grüm by train or via a hike.
 The easiest and fastest option is to hop on the train and get off at Cavaglia train station.
 From there, it takes about five to ten minutes to walk to the Cavaglia Glacier Garden.